An essential aspect of pet parrot ownership is the deep and meaningful bonding experience.

 Jealousy Nips

 Biting can be out of jealousy.
-In this case, the parrot will bite you lightly when you show affection to other pets, birds, or humans.
-These “jealousy nips” signify that the bird is fond of you.
+If so, the parrot will become hostile when you show affection to other pets, birds, or humans.
+These “jealousy nips” show that the bird is fond of you.

-However, it’s not always the healthiest of behaviors.
-As with all relationships, you must set boundaries.
-If a parrot bites when you’re interacting with other people or pets, you should do the following:
+If a parrot bites when you’re interacting with other people or pets, you should:

 - Tap its beak.